wouterwietses/cars-trip/NOTES.md

 - ✅ Renamed car test to Gasoline Car tests
 - ✅ Introduce brand new EV car
 - ✅ EV car should be able to charge

+## 🍅 Pomodoro 5

+- ⚠️ Refactor car into EVCar and GasolineCar